mgrimace/wirehole-ui-dnscrypt-rpi/README.md

 - **DNSSEC** – Validation handled by dnscrypt-proxy.

 Anonymized DNS is a lightweight privacy layer for DNS, similar in spirit to Tor or SOCKS—but purpose-built.
 It hides client IPs from DNS resolvers, ensuring confidentiality and integrity.
 > Note: DNS anonymization only works with servers that support the DNSCrypt protocol.
 The .toml in this repo is preset with opinionated resolvers and relays selected for Canadian location privacy, speed, and logless that support DNSCrypt protocol.
+DoH is not compatible with anonimization.

 ### Does this work on a Raspberry Pi?
 I use this on a Raspberry Pi Zero 2w with Raspberry Pi OS Lite (64bit; Debian 12 Bookworm)